dschalk/cow/README.md

 My applications at [http://schalk.ninja](http://schalk.ninja) and [http://transcendent.ninja](http://transcendent.ninja) have had their code published at Github at [https://github.com/dschalk/mobservable-react-buttons](https://github.com/dschalk/mobservable-react-buttons) and [https://github.com/dschalk/mobservable-monads](https://github.com/dschalk/mobservable-monads)

 I uploaded the apps from time to time during development, having .gitignore specify that node_modules should be ignored.
-I downloaded the latest version and either copied a saved node_modules file or ran npm install.
-My package.json specified only "latest" for the versions.
+I cloned the recently pushed version and either copied a saved node_modules file or ran npm install.
+My package.json, which I created with "npm init" after installing the node modules, specified only "latest" for the versions.

-Several days ago, running npm install and then webpack started to produce bundle.js files that crashed in the browsers.
-I couldn't make sense of the cryptic error messages, so I deleted code until I got down to a bare-bones B2.jsx file that was supposed to display "Cow" in the browsers.
-I continued to get the same error messages until I deleted @reactiveComponent.
+Several days ago, running npm install and then webpack started to produce bundle.js files resulted in crashes in the browsers.
+I deleted code  down to a bare-bones B2.jsx file that was supposed to display "Cow" in the browsers.
+I continued to get the same error messages until I commented out @reactiveComponent.

+All of the code is at [https://github.com/dschalk/cow](https://github.com/dschalk/cow).

 Here is the file that finally worked: